SillaJen

-SillaJen, Inc. is a South Korea-based biotechnology company, with offices in Busan, Yangsan and Seoul, South Korea, and San Francisco, California.
+SillaJen, Inc. is a South Korean-based biotechnology company, with offices in Busan, Yangsan and Seoul, South Korea, and San Francisco, California.

 Technology

 Pexa-Vec (JX-594) was developed using the SOLVE (Selective Oncolytic Vaccinia Engineering) platform.
 This platform may be used to optimize virus targeting to specific cancer types, to select transgenes to include into the viral genome, and to optimize viral infection and/or replication selectively through targeted mutations.

 JX-900 (VVDD): VVDD Platform: Next-gen enhanced oncolytic immunotherapy.

 Clinical trials

 Pexa-Vec (JX-594)

 As of June 2018, these are the clinical trials investigating Pexa-Vec.